Inca Trail 2026 – Limited spots! Book in advance & secure your place See more

 • Sleeping Bag: While tents and sleeping mats are usually provided, sleeping bags are often not included and may be available for rent.

-• Walking Sticks: These are generally not provided but can be rented or purchased before starting the trek.
+• Walking Sticks: Not provided but can be rented for an additional cost.

 • Travel Insurance: Comprehensive travel insurance is not included and should be arranged independently.